JAlcocerT/JAlcocerT/content/blog/da-mtgs.md

 Yes, efficient meetings can get through a lengthy agenda in a short period of time.
 Even so, truly effective meetings produce a measurable result.

-Everyone should leave feeling clear and confident about what they need to do, how they need to do it, and when they need to do it.
+Everyone should leave feeling:

+1. Clear and confident about what they need to do
+2. how they need to do it
+3. and when they need to do it.

 If you can't explain why you're holding a meeting in a sentence or two, the meeting is probably unnecessary.

 ## As a Meeting Owner

-Creating effective meetings is not just a matter of booking a timeslot with a group of people.
+Creating effective meetings is NOT just a matter of booking a timeslot with a group of people.

 Take your time to plan and prepare accordingly, so that the team's time investment is worth it.